DogukanBaloglu/rickandmorty/README.md

   1.getAll(): Returns, all episodes information.
   2.getSingle(): Returns, the properties of the given number's defined episode (Between 1 to 42).
   3.getMultiple(): Returns, The properties of the given numbers' defined episodes (Between 1 to 42).
-  4.filter():Returns, Episodes matching the given values(name,episode).
+  4.filter(): Returns,Episodes matching the given values(name,episode).

   ***For detailed information:***
   - Visit official API Docs https://rickandmortyapi.com/documentation